Similarities and differences between Mexico and Thailand

 Restaurants – it is easier to find different kind of food (not only the traditional one) in Mexico, there are Japanese, Italian, French, Argentinian restaurants everywhere etc. But in Thailand, usually only in the huge shopping malls you can find some foreign food, but nothing really like for example pizza.
 There are few places with Western food, and if there are, they mostly offer just french fries and omelette.

-Danger – Mexico is said to be one of the most dangerous countries in the world and is logically more dangerous than Thailand.
-I feel pretty safe when walking anywhere in Thailand but in Mexico you have to know where not to go and where nothing will happen to you.
+Danger – Mexico is said to be one of the most dangerous countries in the world and generally speaking it is more dangerous than Thailand, indeed.
+I feel pretty safe when walking anywhere in Thailand.
+However, in Mexico you have to know where not to go and use your common sense to know where it is kind of safe for you.

 Tips – there is this kind of unwritten rule in Mexico that you just have to leave tips of at least 10% of the price, e.g. in restaurants.
 But in Thailand if you leave a tip, they will look at you without really knowing what to do.
 It is not common here at all.